megankaym/1015finalproject/README.md

 Results

 The model accuracy on the real data was 65.9%, and 69.5% on the shuffled data.
+The confusion matrix displays a perfect agreement between prediction and true data, which is not possible given the model accuracies.
+This will be investigated in the future.